Leverage science and do more on default

 But what if we could harness the power of default to create healthy habits so embedded in our lifestyle that they occur automatically, without having to think about them?

 As it turns out, with time, some rewards and a fair amount of patience, we can.
-But first, let’s talk about the differences between habitual behaviours and goal-directed behaviours.
+But first, let’s talk about the differences between habitual behaviors and goal-directed behaviors.

 Habits and tasks: what’s the difference?

-To put it simply, habitual behaviours are actions we carry out automatically, aka, habits, good, bad and otherwise.
-These behaviours are especially noticeable when we do them out of context.
+To put it simply, habitual behaviors are actions we carry out automatically, aka, habits, good, bad and otherwise.
+These behaviors are especially noticeable when we do them out of context.

 For example, if you typically use an English language keyboard and switch to Spanish, you might habitually hit the wrong keys, and end up with some strangely punctuated sentences because your fingers are automatically functioning on the basis that the keys are where they’ve always been, even though your mind is cognisant of the fact that things have changed.

-Goal-directed behaviours, on the other hand, are those actions, commonly known as tasks that require conscious thought, effort, and a clear purpose.
+Goal-directed behaviors, on the other hand, are those actions, commonly known as tasks that require conscious thought, effort, and a clear purpose.